pilosophos/pilosophos.github.io/src/writing/nes-more-than-game-consoles.md

 <div class="relative">

-  The keystone to this vision was the Famicom Network System, developed in cooperation with Nomura Securities, a stock trading company.
+  The keystone to this vision was the Famicom Network System, developed in cooperation with Nomura Securities, a stock brokering company.
   Nintendo would build a modem for the Famicom, and Nomura Securities would build a database that could be reached using the modem to access up-to-date stock market data.